 First things first, decide if you’d like to root via water or soil.
 We recommend water if this is your first time propagating a plant, so you’ll see that method in our visuals, but we’ve provided instructions for rooting in soil at the bottom of this page.

 Next, gather your supplies.
-To successfully propagate a trailing plant, you will need:
+Here’s what you’ll need to successfully propagate a trailing plant: